amin-nejat/homepage/content/authors/admin/_index.md

 - Visitors
 ---

-I am a graduate student of theoretical neuroscience at Columbia University.
-My research interests are quite broad, but I am mostly interested in modeling real-world physical data using tools and techniques from optimization, probabilistic modeling, machine learning, and dynamical systems.
+I'm a postdoc at NYU and the Flatiron Institute working with <a href="http://neurostatslab.org/">Alex Williams</a>.
+My research interests are quite broad, but I am mostly interested in modeling neural data using tools and techniques from statistics, machine learning, and dynamical systems.
+I did my PhD in the <a href="https://ctn.zuckermaninstitute.columbia.edu/">Center for Theoretical Neuroscience</a> of Columbia University where I was primarily advised by <a href="http://www.stat.columbia.edu/~liam/">Liam Paninski</a>.
 Apart from my academic life, I'm very much into sports and dancing.
-I play soccer and basketball very often and I sometimes swim, bike and run.
-I'm currently learning ballroom and latin dance and I'm part of a Persian dance group called GISU.
+I often play soccer and basketball and I occasionally swim, bike and run.
+I'm currently learning ballroom and latin dances and I'm part of a Persian dance group called GISU.